wp-plugins/electric-studio-cross-linker/readme.txt

 == Changelog ==

+= 0.9.5 =
+* 2nd Beta Release
+*  New features include:
+     Expanded settings in the admin pages.
+     Better pattern matching
+* Known bugs:
+     If used on a very large site, IE struggles with the size of the javascript array.

 = 0.9 =
 * Beta Release

 == Upgrade Notice ==

+= 0.9.5 =
+2nd Beta Release.
+Allows user to have more control over the plugin

 = 0.9 =
 This is a beta version